kabir/yaml-alias-expander/README.md

 # yaml-alias-expander

 This is a simple processor which takes a YAML file with anchors and aliases is input and outputs a new YAML file with the aliases 'expanded'.
+The main intended use for this is setting up CI on GitHub Actions, their YAML parser does not handle anchors and aliases.

 ## Usage
 Download the latest [release](https://github.com/kabir/yaml-alias-expander/releases).